2025-04-27 · en

 • Clear heading structure (H1, H2, H3)

-• Internal links between pages on the site
+• Internal links between pages of the site

 Off-page SEO

-This involves factors outside the website, mainly backlinks - links from other websites pointing to yours.
-The more relevant and authoritative websites link to you, the more Google sees your content as valuable.
+This involves factors external to the site, primarily the acquisition of backlinks — links from other websites pointing to yours.
+The more relevant and authoritative sites that link to you, the more Google interprets your content as valuable.

 SEO and content — why they do not work separately